ha1shu/healthcare-data-engineering-project/README.md

 ####  Project Overview

-This project was developed as part of the **Celebal Technologies CEI (Celebal Summer Internship) Program 2026**.
+This project was developed as part of the **Celebal Technologies CEI (Celebal Excellence Internship) Program 2026**.
 It demonstrates an end-to-end Healthcare Data Engineering Pipeline built using ADLS gen2, External Databricks, PySpark, Delta Lake, and Lakeflow Declarative Pipelines.

 The solution follows the Medallion Architecture (Bronze → Silver → Gold) to transform raw healthcare data into clean, analytics-ready datasets.
 It automates data ingestion, data transformation, and business-level aggregations, providing a scalable and reliable data processing workflow aligned with modern Data Engineering best practices.